ruediste/micro-blocks/README.md

 All code is executed in the context of a thread.
 Each thread has it's own stack.
 Switching between the threads is done using cooperative multi tasking.
 Thus the threads invoke the `yield` instruction when they are ready to be suspended.
 The resumption of a thread lies outside of the responsibility of the VM.
 Typically, some external event will occur and some callback will determine that a thread needs to be resumed.

 When the VM is started, all threads will be executed, one after the other.
-Typically, the threads will perform some setup, register themselves with some events and then invoke the yield instruction.
+Typically, the threads will perform some setup, register themselves with some events and then invoke a function which causes the thread to yield.

 In addition, there is a memory area for globals, containing the global variables.
 This area can be accessed by all threads.